Channel Rack & Step Sequencer

 - The Browser extra search folders have been deleted from the search list.

-- The VST/AU plugins extra search directory has been deleted from the search list or the plugin directory moved.
+- The VST/AU plugins extra search folder has been deleted from the search list or the plugin folder moved.

 as is can make future searches very slow.
 See the section on missing VST/AU s or files for more information.